 Do NOT use for babies 8 weeks and younger with a rectal temperature of 100.4F or above.
 Contact us immediately for medical advice.

 Acetaminophen is also available as a rectal suppository.
 This form is very useful for children that refuse to take oral medications or have been vomiting.
 Generic acetaminophen suppositories are available behind the counter from a pharmacist.
 These must be kept refrigerated.
 Dose forms = 120mg, 325mg and 650mg.
 A name brand form is Feverall.
 This brand does not need to be refrigerated, but it is more expensive.
 Dose forms for Feverall are 80 and 120mg.
-Refer to the chart above to determine how many milligrams should be given.
+Refer to the chart to determine how many milligrams should be given.
 Rectal acetaminophen may be given up to every 4 hours as needed to relive discomfort.

 An old-fashioned medicine cabinet

-staple, aspirin was once hailed
+staple, aspirin was once hailed the

-the "wonder drug" of modern
+"wonder drug" of modern medicine,

-However, children under the age of
+However, children under the age of 19 should NEVER be given aspirin, unless under a doctor's orders.

 Aspirin has been linked to Reye's Syndrome, a serious and potentially life-threatening disease that causes swelling in the brain and can lead to a coma or even death.